Kandel-Bibas/Sos-Phase-1/README.md

 ## Multi-Agent System

-RegLex uses a team of specialized AI agents, each designed for a specific type of regulatory question:
+Reglex uses a team of specialized AI agents, each designed for a specific type of regulatory question:

 | Agent | What It Does |
 |-------|-------------|